 I am a voracious reader of business books and articles, biographies and autobiographies, detective stories written by women, and contemporary fiction.
 I become a fan of particular authors and read all they have written.

 Within those moments, I am transported out of my own life and into others lives.
 I’m lucky to know a number of business authors; I love reading their books and discovering what they are thinking, or how they work.

-I have just read two books; ‘Tombland‘ is a historical fiction by C J Sanson and the second by chef José Andrés, ‘We fed an island’, a story of the approach by on the ground entrepreneur rs versus international aid agencies in the rebuilding of post hurricane Puerto Rico.
+Two great books I have read recently read are ‘Tombland‘, a historical fiction by C J Sanson and ‘We Fed An Island’, by chef José Andrés.
+The latter tells the story of an on-the-ground entrepreneur’s approach, versus international aid agencies’ approach, in the rebuilding of post-hurricane Puerto Rico.

-As a writer I love seeing how authors approach their story as much as the story itself.
-Sanson sets Mathew Shardlake, lawyer, social commentator and detective in the post Henry 8th period, drawn into an early riveting murder.
-He is then caught into profound social and historical dramas and political conniving, yet holds true to his original quest throughout this 866 page story.
+Sanson sets Mathew Shardlake, lawyer, social commentator and detective, in the post-Henry 8th period, drawn into an early riveting murder.
+He is caught in profound social and historical dramas and political conniving, yet holds true to his original quest throughout this 866-page story.

 What is taking your attention as you refresh over summer?